brockar1999/Outbreak-Squad/README.md

 This is the objective of the game:

-     ~ Fend off against the hoards of enemey bodies
+     ~ Fend off against the hoards of enemey bodies.

 This is how the game is played:

-     ~ Fixed Shooter, controlled by mouse, complete waves (levels) of enemies, and avoid death
+     ~ Fixed Shooter, controlled by mouse, complete waves (levels) of enemies, pick up powerful powerups (add life and add health) and avoid death.

 Future plans: